-Develop a list of 4 – 6 well-thought-out questions that will get the prospect talking and allow you to learn if they are qualified.
+Develop a list of 4 – 6 well-thought-out questions that will get the prospect talking to share their needs and allow you to determine if they are qualified.

 List a few pieces of information to deliver and match those to the prospect’s needs.
 Be prepared so you don’t do a data dump.

 Think about what you are willing to commit to as a next step, and what commitment you would like from the prospect as a result of the call.

 This planning will make the call go smoothly and advanced the sale or let you know quickly that it is not something to pursue.